Citrus fruit bioflavonoids

 What are citrus bioflavonoids (flavonoids)?

-Citrus fruits are well known for being a good source of vitamin C. The reason is that the flavonoids they contain greatly enhance and prolong the effect of the vitamin C.
+Citrus fruits are well known for being a good source of vitamin C. The reason is that the flavonoids they contain greatly enhance and prolong the effect of the vitamin C. Sour citrus fruits like lemons and limes also contain citric acid, which helps protect against kidney stones among other benefits.

 Most vitamin C supplements are made from synthetic ascorbic acid manufactured in China.
 This form of vitamin C is less effective on its own or in the form of a tablet.
 Without the natural flavonoids found in citrus (and some other fruits and vegetables), ascorbic acid is easily oxidized and can actually harm your body.
 This is why I emphasise throughout Grow Youthful that whole food nutrition is so much better than synthetic supplements.

-Citrus fruits such as lemons, limes, grapefruits, oranges and tangerines contain many other nutrients that enhance the effects of vitamin C as well as being powerful antioxidants.
+Citrus fruits such as lemons, limes, grapefruits, oranges and tangerines contain over 6,000 other flavonoids that enhance the effects of vitamin C as well as being powerful antioxidants.
 The most potent of these citrus nutrients are a group of bioactive flavonoids also known as vitamin P. They include diosmetin, diosmin, hesperidin, naringin, narirutin, neohesperidin, nobiletin, quercetin, rutin and the flavone tangeritin.
 They are essential for the proper absorption of Vitamin C, and studies have shown that they enhance and prolong the action of vitamin C.

 Interestingly, these flavonoid levels are highest in ripe, fresh-picked fruit.
 If they were picked unripe, or they have been in storage, their health benefits will be lower.
 The antioxidant content decreases within days.
 Nutrients are found in the whole fruit, including the pith, rind (peel) and pips/seeds.
 The white pith is especially valuable, with the white containing the highest concentration of flavonoids.
 Do not throw away a lemon that you have squeezed - the pulp and the rind or peel are the richest in nutrients.
 If the peel is organic, you can shred it into a lemon zest and use it in all sorts of dishes - cook it in cakes, desserts, with meats.
 Add it to salads.
-Put it through your juicer.

 Now you can see why supermarket orange juice is of virtually no benefit.
 It is high in sugar (mostly fructose, the sugar that causes obesity), has all the beneficial pulp, seeds and rind removed, and is weeks, months or sometimes even years old (most of the beneficial flavonoids have long gone).